 If you signed up for a plan using your corporate email domain, your organization is Customer, and Customer can modify and re-assign roles on your account (including your role) and otherwise exercise its rights under the Contract.

-Individuals authorised by Customer to access the Services (an “Authorised User”) may submit content or information to the Services, such as messages or files (“Customer Data”), and Customer may exclusively provide us with instructions on what to do with it.
+The Customer is able to authorise individual employees, workers and contractors to access the Services (an “Authorised User”).
+Authorised Users may submit content or information to the Services, such as messages or files (“Customer Data”), and Customer may exclusively provide us with instructions on what to do with it.
 For example, Customer may provision or deprovision access to the Services, enable or disable third party integrations, manage permissions, transfer or assign accounts, consolidate accounts with other accounts.
 Customer will: (a) inform Authorised Users of all Customer policies and practices that are relevant to their use of the Services and of any settings that may impact the processing of Customer Data; and (b) ensure the transfer and processing of Customer Data under the Contract is lawful.

-In relation to the Authorised Users, Customer undertakes that: (a) the maximum number of Authorised Users that it authorises to access and use the Services shall not exceed the number of subscriptions it has purchased from time to time; (b) it will not allow or suffer any subscription to be used by more than one individual Authorised User unless it has been reassigned in its entirety to another individual Authorised User, in which case the prior Authorised User shall no longer have any right to access or use the Services; and (c) each Authorised User shall keep a secure password for his use of the Services and Documentation, that such password shall be changed no less frequently than eery two months and that each Authorised User shall keep his password confidential.
+In relation to the Authorised Users, Customer undertakes that: (a) it will not allow or suffer any user account to be used by more than one individual Authorised User unless it has been reassigned in its entirety to another individual Authorised User, in which case the prior Authorised User shall no longer have any right to access or use the Services; and (b) each Authorised User shall keep a secure password for their use of the Services, and that each Authorised User shall keep his password confidential.

 Customer shall not access, store, distribute or transmit any material during the course of its use of the Services that: (a) is unlawful, harmful, threatening, defamatory, obscene, infringing, harassing or racially or ethnically offensive; (b) facilitates illegal activity; (c) depicts sexually explicit images; (d) promotes unlawful violence; (e) is discriminatory based on race, gender, colour, religious belief, sexual orientation, disability; or (f) is otherwise illegal or causes damage or injury to any person or property; and we reserve the right, without liability or prejudice to its other rights to Customer, to disable Customer's access to any material that breaches the provisions of this section.